 Kol effect in China

-KOL or key opinion leader are very influent among Chinese, especially for young Chinese.
+KOL or key opinion leaders are very influent among Chinese, especially for young Chinese.
 They can be stars or internet celebrities.
-You can find them on a lot social platforms.
-They usually have a lot of followers and to collaborate with KOL could effectively promote your business if you find the right person, and choose the right marketing strategy.
+You can find them on a lot of social platforms.
+They usually have a lot of followers and collaborating with KOL could effectively promote your business if you find the right person, and choose the right marketing strategy.

 When Gucci starring KOLs

 Gogoboi (Ye Si, 叶嗣) partnered with Gucci earlier this month to launch his 2017 Holiday Collection on his official WeChat account.
 The outcome was remarkable: within 5 days, all of the promoted items were sold out, which was comparable to that of Givenchy’s sales in July.

 Gogoboi became famous in the fashion world by running his own Weibo account.
 He is a blogger, writing style guide, and critics on cultural icons in China, which are usually snarky and negative.
 This specialty allows him to be popular among Chinese consumers, adored by more and more Gen Z customers.
 Moreover, his strong point of view gained national recognition.

 Gucci also collaborated with Li YuChun, a Chinese pop singer and actress well-known in China.
 She won the national singing contest Supergirl in 2005 and started to become over years a fashion icon.
 In 2015 she was picked as one of Business of fashion’s 500 Global fashion leaders.